momentum-mod/docs/content/docs/guide/gamemodes/climb.md

 Ladders can be climbed by "walking into them".
 If you are directly facing or look up at the ladder hold W, if backwards or looking down S, if sideways A/D. Notice how it is possible to look up/down and sideways at the same time.
 If you hold W and A/D while being sideways and looking up the speeds add onto each other resulting in a much faster climb.

 ### Ladder Jump
 The speed you gain from fast ladder climbing is enough to fling you into the air!
 This technique does not have anything to do with inputting jump (which just pushes you off the ladder) and is more like surfing.
-Right before leaving the top of the ladder flick away, right if holding A and left for D (the opposite of how you Airstrafe!).
+Right before leaving the top of the ladder flick away, right if holding A and left for D *(the opposite of how you Airstrafe!)*.
 How far you flick out determines how much height is traded for speed.
-After you leave the ladder, immediately switch strafe keys and start course-correcting and gaining extra speed with proper Airstrafing.
+After you leave the ladder, immediately start course-correcting and gaining extra speed with proper Airstrafing.
 {{< hint info >}}
 Unlike surfing, there is no acceleration or deceleration on ladders, even the smallest segment of ladder can instantly change your speed when you move your mouse or change inputs.
 Really it is only the top of the ladder (or wherever you decide the takeoff point is) that determines your speed and trajectory.
 Also, how far up/down you look also affects speed, height and trajectory